openmediavault/openmediavault-docs/installation/index.rst

 ############

 .. warning::
-    |omv| does not support the installation in LXC or any other container based solution.
+    |omv| does not support installation in LXC or any other container based solution.

 Before you begin:
     - Check if your hardware is supported on the system :doc:`requirements